 The Blackpool Tower is located along the main promenade in the heart of Blackpool and it is one of the most iconic sites in the UK.
 It opened back in 1894 and it has always been a tourist attraction.
 The tower is home to five tourist attractions.

 The Blackpool Tower Eye – This is the attraction at the top of the tower at a height of 380 feet.
 Get there as early as you can to visit as the queue soon builds up, mostly because they can only allow a few up at a time in one of their two lifts.
 You start with a 4D film about Blackpool and then over to the lifts.
 There is a glass floor at the top looking right down to the street and sea below.
 There are two more levels to climb up.

-Dino Mini Golf – This is a 9 hole mini-golf course themed on dinosaurs.
-They have realistic sounds and there are a few dinosaurs places around the holes.
+Dino Mini Golf – This is a 9-hole mini-golf course themed on dinosaurs.
+They have realistic sounds and there are a few dinosaurs placed around the holes.

 FAQ and Further Information Blackpool Tower

 Is there food and drink available?

 There is a bar for drinks and you can book an afternoon tea in the ballroom.
 There are plenty of places to eat nearby.

 Blackpool tower eye with 4D film and lift ride to the top with a glass floor on one level.
 Dino golf, ballroom, circus, soft play and dungeons.
 Toilets and a bar.

 *Higher pricedu003cbru003e*Prices are subject to change and/or discounts online. *Higher priced – You can purchase different combined tickets for the Tower and which can also include Madame Tussauds and the Sea Life Centre.
 The 5-tower attraction ticket is just over £39.00 for an adult online in advance.
 Children 3-14 are £26.50 online in advance and under 3 years are £8.95.